Payday loans in Canada: Newfoundland and Labrador

 Legislation was passed in 2016 but couldn't become law without the federal criminal code exemption.
 The exemption was given by the federal government on Wednesday, December 12, 2018.
 The rate is expected to be $21 per loan of $100, resulting in an effective interest rate of 14,299%.

 Newfoundland and Labrador has enacted no legislation on the matter, thereby leaving any restrictions up to the federal government's cap of 60%.
 This would amount to a maximum charge of $2.30 per $100 for a 14-day loan.
 Since the effective annual interest rates on payday loans are over this limit (Alberta and Ontario with the lowest rate of $15 per $100 borrowed, (1.15^(365/14)-1)* 100)), this makes payday loans effectively illegal in the provinces.
 However, it appears that a payday loan industry exists in Newfoundland and Labrador, with the provincial prosecutors determining "the prosecution of those offences was not in the public interest."

 Nova Scotia

-Nova Scotia used to permit payday loans at $31 per $100, but this has been reduced the maximum rate to $19 per $100.
+Currently, lenders can charge a maximum of $17 per $100 borrowed, with maximum late payment charges of $40 and up to 30% interest on late payments.
+Nova Scotia used to permit payday loans at $31 per $100, this was reduced to $19 per $100 in 2018.